Neutron Reconstruction via Blips in Liquid Argon Time Projection Chambers: Introduction

 Our scheme reconstructs the presence, direction, and energy of neutronic final states using a simulated sample with realistic experimental response of blips, which are then purified via a set of simple analysis cuts.
 These simple neutron attributes are found to improve charge-sign purities for sub-GeV atmospheric and beam neutrino interaction samples.
 The outcome represents useful starting benchmarks for understanding the utility of blip-based neutron reconstruction in neutrino LArTPCs which can be expected to improve with more advanced experimental techniques in signal blip reconstruction and selection schemes.

 This paper is organized as follows.
 We first describe the study setup in Section~\ref{sec:sim} including neutrino interaction modeling, particle transport simulation, and detector response and reconstruction for blips.
 Section~\ref{sec:bkgred} talks about the categorization of blips and the analysis selections to reject non-neutron blip background.
 Neutron reconstruction performance is highlighted in Section~\ref{sec:neutronrec}, including neutron identification, energy reconstruction, and direction reconstruction.
-Section~\ref{sec:physapp} gives a few examples of physics applications using this neutron reconstruction technique, with significant enhancement seen in neutrino-antineutrino separation tasks in multiple neutrino sources.
+Section~\ref{sec:physapp} gives a few examples of physics applications using this neutron reconstruction technique, which demonstrates potential enhancement in neutrino-antineutrino separation tasks in multiple neutrino sources.
 Section~\ref{sec:discuss} discusses systematic uncertainties and the future outlook.
 Takeaways are summarized in Section~\ref{sec:summary}.